 Some support areas in the college offer flexible working hours.
 This is dependent on service delivery needs and is agreed on an individual basis with your manager.

-In addition to statutory maternity and paternity pay and leave, we offer occupational materity and paternity leave schemes.
+In addition to statutory pay and leave, we also offer occupational pay and leave appropriate to each scheme.

 Our policy enables you to apply for paid or unpaid leave for a wide range of domestic or civil responsibilities.